revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-98. In case of high availability if the connectivity between Standby and Active NameNode is lost.
-How will this impact the Hadoop cluster?
+98.In case of high availability if the connectivity between Standby and Active NameNode is lost.How will this impact the Hadoop cluster?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

-We are used to connected through the  Read and write operation is through network only.
-If the network is down then only connectivity between the NameNode and Standby Name Node will be lost.
+We are used to connected through the  Read and write operation is through network only.If the network is down then only connectivity between the NameNode and Standby Name Node will be lost.

 </details>